 Parental Attention and Affection

 The importance of early childhood can make parents anxious, fearful of a parenting mistake with long-term developmental effects.
 Don't worry.
 It's the quality of the parent-child relationship that matters most.
-According to the California Department of Education, during the first years, a stable, loving relationship is “the key to healthy growth, development and learning.”
-An environment of affection and attention is a powerful force for healthy child emotional and social development.
 Loving, responsive, consistent care with plenty of attention and positive interaction easily covers the occasional parental imperfections.
 So, relax.
 Don't worry about being perfect, loving and enjoying your child is the best way to promote healthy development.